Assembly of Bishops' Religious Freedom Amicus Brief Participation

 Topic: Church autonomy doctrine; nonprofit incorporation|

-Issue: Does the church autonomy doctrine protect a religious body’s own determination and interpretation of internal governing structures.
+Issue: Does the church autonomy doctrine protect a religious body’s own determination and interpretation of internal governing structures?

 Case Summary: Concordia University Texas (CTX) amended its governing documents to sever itself from its founding church denomination, the Lutheran Church Missouri Synod (LCMS).
 The court, applying “neutral principles of law,” held that the Synod was an unincorporated association and separate legal entity from the LCMS incorporated entity.

 Disposition: Pending -- LCMS filed an appeal to the Fifth Circuit Court of Appeals on Feb.
 24, 2025.
+No new developments.